Why Cellofest?

 Jennifer Kloetzel

-Internationally recognized recording artist and cellist in The BrickHouse Duo
+Internationally recognized recording artist and member of The BrickHouse Duo

 Erica Lessie